 So, purpose matters but how we think about it might matter even more.

 There is no perfect life – there are many beautiful possible paths, all of them messy.

 RELATED: In Search of Simple: Field Notes From Near and Far on Slow Living.
 Learn more here.

 When faced with painful change, loss, or grief, we can challenge our assumption that messy and imperfect equates with bad.
 Or that different means worse.
 Sometimes different is simply different.

 I feel sad and almost lonely when I come to the end of an amazing book.
 I wish it could go on forever.
 I miss the characters I must say goodbye to.
 But then I pick up another delicious book and become captivated anew.
 The two stories are not at war or in competition with each other – they simply bring different gifts in season.

 Loving the new story doesn’t mean I don’t still love the first.

-Learning to handcraft an honest and beautiful LIFE VISION and then to loosen your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.
+Painting an honest and beautiful LIFE VISION and then loosening your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.

 You can handcraft a brave and beautiful life, a “right-sized life” that feels like home.

 NOW WHAT?
 Join me inside the Brave & Beautiful Community.
-You can deep dive with me and a small group of kind, interesting, growth-minded women into the work of Building a Right-Sized Life – a Brave and Beautiful life.
-If a membership community isn’t a good fit for you in this season, you might want to buy the Right-Sized Life Mini-Course.
+You can deep dive with me and a small group of kind, interesting, growth-minded women into the work of handcrafting a Brave and Beautiful life.